Teaching

 Research

 I work in the field of eighteenth-century literature and thought, with a particular interest in the ways in which authors create a public image of themselves, both in their lifetime and after their death.
-My first book examines the French career of the Italian author Carlo Goldoni, and I am now working on a new project relating to the textual commemoration of authors around the French Revolution, which include an edition of plays about the revolutionary Mirabeau.
+My first book examines the French career of the Italian author Carlo Goldoni.
+My current project, Imagined Afterlives, thinks about early modern texts that project into the future, and how they might affect authors and readers in the present.
+I have also taken part in a variety of engagement events (including a youth theatre collaboration), and published critical editions (including an edition of plays about the revolutionary Mirabeau) and translations (including an open access, collaborative translation produced with second year students from St Catz).
 Other interests include celebrity, posterity, anonymity, and socio-historical approaches to literature.

-For further information, and a list of publications, see www.jessicagoodman.co.uk
+For further information, and a list of publications, please navigate here.